-In addition to being a pastor, I contributed to the broader theological conversation.
-My advanced academic training came in the form of a doctorate in Christian theology from Wycliffe College, University of Toronto and a master’s degree in religion from Eastern Mennonite University.
+In addition to being a pastor, I am involved in the broader conversation about theology and the lives of faith communities.
+I hold a doctorate in Christian theology from Wycliffe College, University of Toronto and a master’s degree in religion from Eastern Mennonite University.
 I have held visiting fellowships at the Collegeville Institute, Calvin College and the Young Center for Anabaptist and Pietist Studies.
-My writing and research has been published in a variety of venues.
+I have given presentations on in both academic and more general settings.
+My writing and research has been published in a variety of venues, including the Canadian Theological Review, Mennonite Quarterly Review, Syndicate, Direction, Brethren Life & Thought, The Conrad Grebel Review, Missio Alliance and Bearings Online.
+I have written, co-written or co-curated the following books:

 Participating Witness is a revised version of my doctoral dissertation.
 It is a work of constructive theology that tries, among other things, to make sense of the fact that Anabaptists still practice believers baptism in an era when most of them no longer believe it is the only viable baptismal practice.